Bioconductor/bioconductor.org/content/help/faq.md

 <h2 id="install-packages">Package Installation</h2>

-* Trying to install a package fails.
+* Package XXX fails to install

-A common reason for packages to fail to install is that `R` or `Bioconductor` software dependencies are not satisfied.
-Be sure to use `biocLite` to [install packages][2]; this ensures that you are installing the version of the package that is appropriate for your system, and that the necessary R dependendcies are also installed.
+A common reason for a package to fail to install is that `R` or `Bioconductor` software dependencies are not satisfied, as shown here from a user trying to install the `affyPLM` package:

+    ...
+    ** inst
+    ** preparing package for lazy loading
+    Error: package 'affy' required by 'affyPLM' could not be found Execution halted
+    ERROR: lazy loading failed for package 'affyPLM'

+Be sure to use `biocLite` to [install packages][2] that are appropriate for your system and version of `R`.
 Be sure that your installed packages are up-to-date by following [update packages][1].

+Less commonly, packages may install but then fail to load, as here with the `Rsamtools` package:

+    Error in dyn.load(file, DLLpath = DLLpath, ...) :
+    unable to load shared library
+    '/usr/local/lib64/R/library/Rsamtools/libs/Rsamtools.so':
+      /usr/local/lib64/R/library/Rsamtools/libs/Rsamtools.so: undefined symbol: ecrc32

+This is likely a system configuration issue, e.g., a Windows `PATH` environment variable is not set correctly, or the Linux `ldconfig` program or `LD_LIBRARY_PATH` environment variable is incorrect.

-Less commonly, packages fail to install because third party libraries are not availble.
-This often happens during the `configure` part of the package installation process, as
+Packages may also fail to install because third party software is not available.
+This often happens during the `configure` part of the package installation process, as illustrated here with the `XML`
+package:

     * Installing *source* package 'XML' ...
     ...
     checking for xml2-config... no
     Cannot find xml2-config
     ERROR: configuration failed for package 'XML'

-or later, when the package is being loaded

-    Error in dyn.load(file, DLLpath = DLLpath, ...) :
-    unable to load shared library
-    '/usr/local/lib64/R/library/Rsamtools/libs/Rsamtools.so':
-      /usr/local/lib64/R/library/Rsamtools/libs/Rsamtools.so: undefined symbol: ecrc32

 These types of errors can sometimes be easily solved (installing necessary libraries or other software, perhaps referenced on the